shabin5785/Golang_notes/GO_1.md

 or exported.
 In Go, a simple rule governs which identifiers are exp orted and which are
 not: exported identifiers start with an upper-case letter.

+-Within a Go program, every package is identified by a unique str ing cal le d its import path.The langu age specification doesn’t define where these str ings come from or what they mean;
+it’s up to the tools to interpret them.
+When using the go tool (Chapter 10), an import pat h denotes a direc tor y containing one or more Go source files that toget her make up the package

+-In addition to its import pat h, each package has a package name, which is the short (and not necessarily unique) name that appears in its package de clarat ion.
+By convention, a package’s name matches the last seg ment of its import pat h, making it easy to predic t that the package name of gopl.io/ch2/tempconv is tempconv.